 "I’ve rarely felt this in recent years,” added Laetitia.
 “The mentality of the people in this city has made me so happy and optimistic.
 Here, coming together is essential and expressing yourself by making art, even more so.”

-It will come as no surprise then, that when it comes to picking a pint, visitors to the area are spoilt for choice.
-One place Laetitia recommends after visiting during her trip was Wedge Breweries: everything you drink there is brewed there, and you will not find it anywhere else.
+It will come as no surprise then, that when it comes to picking a pint, visitors to the area are spoiled for choice.
+One place Laetitia recommends after visiting during her trip was Wedge Brewing Company: everything you drink there is brewed there, and you will not find it anywhere else.

-Whether you’re a music fan, adrenalin junkie or literature nerd, we’ve got you covered with a selection of the top spots in and around Asheville, North Carolina:
+Whether you’re a music fan, adrenaline junkie or literature nerd, here is a selection of must-see spots in and around Asheville, North Carolina:

-- Chimney Rock is the centerpiece of Chimney Rock State Park and located about an hour south from Asheville city.
-It is by far the oldest attraction on our list, having sat there for 535 million years.
+Chimney Rock is the centerpiece of Chimney Rock State Park, located about an hour south from Asheville city.
+It is by far the oldest attraction on this list, having sat there for 535 million years.
 Visitors can hike to the 96-meter high granite outcrop to experience views extending for 120 kilometers.
-The more intrepid amongst you can scale its unforgiving face: not a feat for the faint-hearted.
+The more intrepid can scale its unforgiving face: not a feat for the faint-hearted.

 Check out this locally inspired soundtrack to accompany you on your visit to Asheville, North Carolina:

-- "I Put a Spell on You" (1965) by Nina Simone, who grew up in nearby Tyron.
+Add "I Put a Spell on You" (1965) by Nina Simone to your Asheville playlist.
+The famous jazz singer, songwriter and pianist grew up in nearby Tyron.

 Lady Antebellum's "Long Stretch of Love" (2014) features an Appalachian instrument called the Woodrow, that is made only in Asheville.